 - Location events (presentations, award ceremonies, news events, etc.).

 - Format compatibility confirmation (also known as pre-flighting) for publications, photographic printing, or web applications.

 - Web gallery: Recent work can be viewed in Waterloo Photos.

 - Photo shoots: Creative Services can provide art direction and offer other suggestions for photo shoots.
-There are also helpful tips on How to organize a photo shoot (PDF).
+You may also wish to book a photographer.